 Losing Hamilton is an even bigger deal to me today than it was when I heard the news yesterday.
 He was the one guy on this roster who cannot be replaced.
 Maybe the staff will pull some big man out of nowhere to fill the void.
 Anything is possible, but I just can’t imagine that there are many Big 12 ready true centers floating around at this point in time.
 I’ll keep doing some recruiting research for you guys in the coming days.
 Like I wrote yesterday, John Wilkins’ recruitment is imperative at this point.
 I write that but then again, can you really rely that much on a spring JUCO big man in the Big 12?
 I guess you can, but you’re flirting with danger by doing so.

 This staff has been though this before.
 They discovered that one guy named Wes Johnson during the spring period in 2006.
 They did the same with a crazy-talented, yet troubled Mike Taylor.

 Are we in store for more spring gems like that to be found?
 It could happen but it will be much more difficult than it was in 2006.
 At that time, Iowa State’s program was viewed nationally as a rebuilding program with an up and coming coach.

 Now, four years later, that perception is now gone.

-A few links Here are some Saturday links to hold you over.
+Here are some Saturday links to hold you over.
 Greg McDermott recently made some comments to the Cedar Rapids Gazette, concerning Todd Lickliter’s future at Iowa.